-Liza Hamilton is the Director of the Forum on Global Violence Prevention and the Director of the Forum on Public-Private Partnerships for Global Health and Safety within the Health and Medicine Division’s on Board on Global Health with The National Academies of Science, Engineering, and Medicine (NASEM) .
-In this role she directs public workshops on topics of global violence and leveraging public-private partnership capacity building for global health.
+Liza Hamilton was the Director of the Forum on Global Violence Prevention and the Director of the Forum on Public-Private Partnerships for Global Health and Safety within the Health and Medicine Division’s on Board on Global Health with The National Academies of Science, Engineering, and Medicine (NASEM).
+In this role she directed public workshops on topics of global violence and leveraging public-private partnership capacity building for global health.
 At the National Academies she previously served as Principal Study Director on assessments of the foundational scientific research at the Army, which is currently being disseminated to the Army Futures Command, the Pentagon, and Congress to determine future directions for the Army’s scientific research.

 She also worked on laboratory assessments of the National Institutes of Standards and Technology, which were use by congress to determine NIST’s progress and funding allocations.
 She is also a former rape recovery counselor and a community trainer in reflective listening, with coursework equivalent to a minor in clinical psychology.
 She has volunteered for organizations that advocate for children in slum communities worldwide and has lived and taught in these slum communities.